alari777/project-hsl-citybike-app/README.md

 - Next way is on local machine or remote server via `docker compose`.
 It is production mode.
   - Create a new folder on your local/remote machine.
   - Go inside.
-  - You have 2 ways how to start:
+  - You have 2 ways how to start.
+  - First way:
     - `git clone https://github.com/alari777/project-hsl-citybike-app.git .`
     - `docker-compose up -d`
-    OR
+  - Second way:
-    - Just create `docker-compose.yml` and copy there instructions from this `docker-compose.yml`
+    - Create `docker-compose.yml` and copy there instructions from current `docker-compose.yml`
     - `docker-compose up -d`
-  - In order to stop application use `docker-compose down`
+  - In order to stop application use `docker-compose down`.

-I need to explain.
+I need to explain it.

 The `docker-compose.yml` file consists 2 services: `prod_frontend` and `db`.
 First off will be created and started service named `db` based on MySQL image.
 Then database named `hsl` will be created.
 After it `prod_frontend` service based on image of this application will be created and started.